TechQuery/AMD_bundle.js/ReadMe.md

  2. write into `path/to/project/bundle_name.js` with only one `define('bundle_name', [ ])` and `global.bundle_name` definition, just like [UMD](https://github.com/umdjs/umd) style

- 3. treat missing dependency files as external dependencies
+ 3. automatically treat missing dependency files (`ext_dep_1.js` for example) as external dependencies (option `-e` is needed if some of these dependencies are required by modules in sub directories)

 ### Advanced